eldridgea/blog/content/post/free-speech-and-antitrust.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2022-07-06T02:03:11Z
+date: 2022-07-06T02:03:11Z
-description = "Examining the interplay between free speech, the first amendment, and antitrust." draft = false hero = "/img/constitution.jpg" slug = "free-speech-and-antitrust" title = "Free Speech and Antitrust"
+excerpt: "Examining the interplay between free speech, the first amendment, and antitrust."

-+++
+draft: false
+hero: "/img/constitution.jpg"
+slug: "free-speech-and-antitrust"
+title: "Free Speech and Antitrust"

+authors:
+  - Eldridge Alexander
+---

 Fairly regularly there’s a public discussion on free speech and the first amendment.
 There’s one happening now and I want to talk about these components and how they are similar or different and what roles they play, and why antitrust should be a part of these exact conversations.
 Antitrust is often a part of a separate conversation as it’s a completely different area of law.
 However in the area of large tech companies, antitrust is inextricable from the others.